ASMIftekhar/VSGNet/README.md

 bash download_data.sh
 ```
 You need to have wget and unzip packages to execute this script.
 Alternatively you can download the data from [here](https://drive.google.com/drive/folders/1J8mN63bNIrTdBQzq7Lpjp4qxMXgYI-yF?usp=sharing).
-If you execute the script then there will be two folders in the directory "All\_data\_vcoco" and "infos".
-This will take close to 1.9GB space.
-Inside the All\_data\_vcoco folder you will find the following subdirectories.
+If you execute the script then there will be two folders in the directory "All\_data" and "infos".
+This will take close to 10GB space.
+This contains both of the datasets and all the essential files.

+Inside the All\_data folder you will find the following subdirectories.

 **a.Data_vcoco**: It will contain all training and validation images of v-coco inside train2014 subdirectory and all test images of v-coco inside val2014 subdirectory.